falseywinchnet/PicoGPT/README.md

 ---

-## 7. Epistemic axiom: information as embedded meta-vector
+## 7. Epistemic axioms: information as embedded meta-vector

-We adopt a simple operational axiom: information is only information insofar as it is embedded as a coordinate in some manifold.
+We adopt the following operational axioms: information is only information insofar as it is embedded as a coordinate in some manifold.
 Numbers are meaningful as positions on a pre-encoded axis; language tokens are meaningful as coordinates in a learned space.
-Phase-transport works because embeddings are literal coordinates; relations can be encoded as stable geometric transforms.
+Phase-transport can work if embeddings are literal coordinates; relations can be encoded as stable geometric transforms.
+We must consider that the model computes while the information thinks: intelligence-like behavior emerges out of relational structure and latent procession in a compute fabric.
+Epistemic acquisition, then, is the process of encoding relations so that downstream computation can evolve them predictably.
+The system improves not by uncovering truth at inference time, but by making structure explicit before mixing.

 ---